Skip to content

 When a .mcbundle arrives (uploaded via API, dropped in BundleDir, or registered in code as an embedded addon), the installer runs:

-3. Conflict check — table names, capability targets and permission IDs must not collide with installed addons.
+3. Conflict check — table names, capability targets and permission keys must not collide with installed addons.

 4. Open transaction — every step below runs inside a single DB transaction.

-5. Apply DDL — for each tables[] entry, generate CREATE TABLE + indexes + foreign keys.
-Type mappings (uuid, timestamp, enum, etc.) are dialect-aware (Postgres / SQLite).
+5. Apply DDL — for each models[] entry, generate CREATE TABLE + indexes + foreign keys into the addon's Postgres schema (addon_<key>). dynamic.EnsureSchema → Apply is idempotent.

-6. Register metadata — column schema, capability declarations, permission IDs, action routes.
+6. Register metadata — column schema, capability declarations, RBAC permissions/roles, action routes.

-7. Run install hook — if the addon defines lifecycle.install, the kernel calls it (in WASM if the addon ships a WASM module, in-process if it's an embedded addon).
+7. Run install hook — if the manifest declares lifecycle.install (a function name like "Install"), the kernel dispatches it (in WASM if the addon ships a module, in-process if embedded).
+A non-nil error aborts.

 If any step fails, the transaction rolls back.
 The host is left exactly as it was; no partial install.